Macrometacorp/docs/docs/photoniq/fingerprinting/integrate-fingerprint.md

 Privacy is a crucial concern for many users.
 However, tools designed to protect user privacy, such as ad blockers and privacy-focused browsers, might interfere with Fingerprinting processes.
 These tools can block requests to Fingerprint servers, potentially preventing the identification of all visitors to your site.

+For more information about privacy and cookies, refer to [First- and Third-Party Cookies](first-third-party-cookie.md).

 ## How the Fingerprint Agent Works on Your Website

 The Fingerprint agent, once installed on your website, performs several key actions: